 Chiang Mai in Northern Thailand is an absolute gem.
 It’s a big City but it has such a relaxed and magic vibe to it and no one I’ve ever met has not liked it!

 Thailand is most famous for its Beaches in the South but Northern Thailand offers so much too and Chiang Mai is pretty much the centre of that so Chiang Mai must be part of your Thailand Holiday or Thailand Backpacking Trip!

-Be sure to give yourself at least 2 days in Chiang Mai, if not 3 or 4 days if you have time because there are lots of things to do in Chiang Mai and as you’ll soon realise as you start reading my must do activities in Chiang Mai, it’s also really reasonable in price and the best budget friendly place in Thailand meaning you can eat and do a lot more here than other than other places in Thailand!
+Be sure to give yourself at least 2 days in Chiang Mai, if not 3 or 4 days if you have time because there are lots of things to do in Chiang Mai and as you’ll soon realise as you start reading my must-do activities in Chiang Mai, it’s also really reasonable in price and the best budget-friendly place in Thailand meaning you can eat and do a lot more here than any other place in Thailand!